snalahi/Natural-Language-Processing-with-Classification-and-Vector-Spaces/README.md

 "autopct" in pyplot pie chart enables you to display the percent value using Python string formatting. autopct='%.1f%%' prints all the numbers before decimal point, then the decimal point, then one floating number and finally prints a percentage (%) by inserting two modulo signs after the formatter.

+ASCII color codes at the beginning of the print statement can be used to change the color, as an example '\033[91m' for RED and '\033[94m' for BLUE and '\033[92m' for GREEN.

+Tokenization is a way of separating a piece of text into smaller units called tokens.
+Here, tokens can be either words, characters, or subwords.
+Hence, tokenization can be broadly classified into 3 types – word, character, and subword (n-gram characters) tokenization.
+For example, consider the sentence: “Never give up”.
+The most common way of forming tokens is based on space.
+Assuming space as a delimiter, the tokenization of the sentence results in 3 tokens – Never-give-up.
+As each token is a word, it becomes an example of Word tokenization.
+Similarly, tokens can be either characters or subwords.
+For example, let us consider “smarter”:
+1. Character tokens: s-m-a-r-t-e-r
+2. Subword tokens: smart-er

+Download anything from NLTK by the method nltk.download('')

+import re => for RegEx (Regular Expression) in python.
+A Regular Expression (RegEx) is a sequence of characters that defines a search pattern.
+For example, ^a...s$ => The mentioned code defines a RegEx pattern.
+The pattern is: any five letter string starting with a and ending with s.